-NACE is accepting submissions for the 2017 NACE Awards program from December 9, 2016, through January 31, 2017.
-Finalists for NACE Awards will be notified in the spring, and winners will be announced during the NACE 2017 Conference & Expo in June in Las Vegas.
+NACE will be accepting award submissions beginning in mid-November, 2017, through January 31, 2018.
+Finalists for NACE Awards will be notified in the spring, and winners will be announced during the NACE 2018 Conference & Expo in June in New Orleans.

 NACE Awards provide honors and recognition for yourself, your staff, and your organization through acknowledgment at the NACE Conference and in NACE publications.